 Navigating friendship can be difficult for kids.
-They’re quick to change best friends, can be mean to one another, and deal with emotions they may not understand at this age.
+They’re quick to change best friends, exclude the new boy in the classroom, and deal with emotions they may not understand at this age.

-They blurt frank words, exclude others who are different, or don’t understand how a strong friendship could end so suddenly.
-Maybe they see other kids who could use a friend but don’t know how to help them.
+They blurt frank words, can be mean to others who are different, or don’t understand how a strong friendship could end so suddenly.
+Fast friends at play dates can end in bullying and fights.
+Or maybe they see other kids who could use a friend but don’t know how to help them.

-No doubt kids will grow up with the whole spectrum of friendship.
+No doubt, kids will grow up with the whole spectrum of friendship.
 While I’d love for mine to only experience genuine friendships, I know they’ll still have challenging ones as well.

 Learning to be a good friend is a skill kids need to practice, just like any skill.
 And childhood is the perfect stage to do just that, when the stakes aren’t so high.

-In fact, one of the themes in my son’s class was all about being a good friend.
+One of the themes in my son’s class was all about being a good friend.
 His teacher talked about filling others’ “buckets” by being kind, and dipping into buckets when you’re not.

 Children’s books about being a good friend